 Hourly + commission

-When you mix a call center’s hourly rate and commission, you maximise their e in doing their services.
-This is more favourable for both inbound and outbound call centers since they can have a bigger pay for your call center team’s performance,
+When you mix a call center’s hourly rate and commission, you maximize your employees in your services.
+This is more favorable for both inbound and outbound call centers since they can have a bigger pay for your call center team’s performance.

 Call center salary

-The Philippine employs over 1 million people in the BPO sector, with more than half being in the call center industry.
-Call center salary would vary depending on the company, staff experience and client account that would be handled.
+The Philippines employs over 1 million people in the BPO sector, with more than half being in the call center industry.
+Call center salary would vary depending on the company, staff experience, and client account that would be handled.